johnzac/VagrantDynamicInventory/README.md

 bridged networking, the role can set up the inventory so that ansible uses the remote host ip and port vagrant binds to to connect to the machines.
 It will modify the iptables rules in the remote hosts ans would need root access for this.
 More information is provided in the ansible README.

+gatherApacheVHostData:
+An ansible role for gathering some basic facts from apache virtual hosts configuration.
+Works with CentOs and debian distros.
+The parameters to be gatherd should be specified in the vars folder and the response is a json.